 What is the Grass to Gardens Initiative?

-Grass to Gardens is an initiative from the FOA, designed to increase the number of rain gardens in the Madison area and to grow awareness of the benefits of rain gardens generally.
-FOA is gifting three rain gardens to organizations or individuals who have a presence or live in and around the Madison area.
+Grass to Gardens is an initiative from the FOA, designed to reduce turf grass and increase the number of native plant gardens in the Madison area.
+We also hope to grow awareness of the need to support the Rusty patched bumble bee, and the benefits of rain gardens.
+FOA is gifting three 32 plant kits, designed for a garden area 35 to 65 square feet, to organizations or individuals who have a presence or live in and around the Madison area.

 What is a rain garden?